dij0s/PETAL/thesis/bachelor_thesis.typ

 #figure(
   image("figs/system_design_global.svg", height: 5cm),
-  caption: "Schematization of the global system design", )<global_system_design>
+  caption: "High-level architecture diagram of the system showing the three-layer design and components with (1) the frontend layer (user interface), (2) the backend layer (AI agent orchestration and business logic) and (3) the external services layer (third-party APIs and data sources).", )<global_system_design>

 The global architecture in its most simplified form is presented in the #ref(<global_system_design>).
 The system is broken down into three distinct layers: